 Our Senior School is housed in Gratwicke Road, just a short walk from the town centre and sea front.
-Many parts of the original building are listed and we have our own beautiful Chapel including stained glass windows.
-The Chapel is at the heart of our School and, not only serves as a place for worship but also for daily calm and reflection.
+Many parts of the original building are listed and we have our own beautiful Chapel.
 The School is at the heart of a thriving local community and we not only engage actively in outreach activities in and around Worthing but also nationally.

 We are Gold members of the Sussex Chamber of Commerce, working in partnership with local companies and employers to enrich our students’ understanding of their community and career opportunities.
 Sion is an Ambassador school for the Royal Society, ensuring STEM education is not only delivered passionately but offering numerous opportunities to students that are exciting and cutting edge.